somu15/moose/modules/stochastic_tools/doc/content/source/reporters/ActiveLearningGPDecision.md

 !alert note title=Effective number of output samples When processing the json file, the samples whose `need_sample` value is `True` need to be ignored to avoid repeated results.
 Therefore, the effective number of output samples is prescribed time steps times the [!param](/Samplers/ActiveLearningMonteCarloSampler/num_batch) specified in the Samplers block minus the number of times `need_sample` value is True.

+## Other supported sampler types

+The following samplers are also supported with the `ActiveLearningGPDecision` reporter:

+- +Active Learning in Adaptive Importance Sampling (AIS-AL)+

+  See [AdaptiveImportanceSamplerActiveLearning](AdaptiveImportanceSamplerActiveLearning.md) for more information.

 !syntax parameters /Reporters/ActiveLearningGPDecision

 !syntax inputs /Reporters/ActiveLearningGPDecision